- Dean of Students Home

 What steps do I take to complete questions on applications or reference forms about disciplinary records?

 You will need to bring the form to the Dean of Students Office.
-The Dean of Students Office is located in Craven Hall 3600.
+The Dean of Students Office is located in University Student Union 3500.
 You will need to bring an official photo ID, the signed form, and a stamped, addressed envelope.
 If the form does not have a signed release allowing us to provide information of that nature, you will be asked to sign a release in our office.
 Generally, these forms are processed within 72 hours.

 How can I report a suspected violation of the Student Conduct Code?